Colebuildanddevelop/StonkKings/README.md

   - user is associated

   entry
+    BACKEND
     - first check to see if the user has enough balance,
     - then debit it etc.

+    FRONT
+    - when enter is pressed,
+      - need some type of confirmation, <- do later?
+      - send a post to api/entries with tournamentId in body,
+      - route to the tournament "compete page"
+      - need to create a awwapp for tournament compete page.
+      - tournament compete